PaulApivat/paulapivat/content/post/dsfs_8/index.md

 This appraoch also yields the slope (20) and intercept (5) directly.

-Again we should note that we know the parameters of `x` and `y` in our example, but we want to see how **learning from data** would work.
+We know the parameters of `x` and `y` in our example, but we want to see how **learning from data** would work.
 Here's the equation we're working with:

 ```
 y = 20 * x + 5